EXCLUSIVE-Former Starboard executive pushes for sale of Mobile Mini-sources

 The position, Donerail's first major investment, comes at a time of leadership changes at Phoenix, Arizona-based Mobile Mini, which announced in May that CEO Erik Olsson will become chairman in October.
 He will be succeeded at the helm by the President and Chief Operating Officer Kelly Williams.

 Donerail has asked Mobile Mini to explore strategic alternatives, including a potential sale, given the fragmented nature of the portable storage sector, the sources said, requesting anonymity because the matter is confidential.
 It was not clear how Mobile Mini plans to respond.

-Mobile Mini did not immediately respond to a request for comment.
+Mobile Mini, which has a market capitalization of $1.5 billion and a debt pile of about $900 million, did not immediately respond to a request for comment.
 Donerail, which was launched by Wyatt last year, declined to comment.

 Mobile Mini has a rental fleet of about 198,000 storage containers and office units, as well 12,700 liquid and solid containment units and pumps that it also rents out.
 The company has 155 locations in the United States, Britain and Canada.

 Mobile Mini's shares have lost 17% of their value in the last 12 months.
 The company's most recent quarterly earnings call in July said the business has been pressured by uncertainty fueled by Britain's protracted negotiations to cease membership of the European Union.

 Mergers and acquisitions in the storage sector have been on the rise.
 Last year, WillScot Corp, another U.S. warehousing and storage services company, acquired Modular Space Holdings Inc, a provider of office trailers, portable storage units and modular buildings, for $1.2 billion.

 (Reporting by Greg Roumeliotis in New York; Editing by David Gregorio)